Ladakh

 Travel Essentials

-LanguagesLadakhi, Hindi, English (guides and tourism sector)
+LanguagesLadakhi, Hindi, English availability varies by operator and community

 Time ZoneIST (UTC+5:30)